 When considering having children, it is advised that a person with VHL discuss future family planning with their partner and make a decision that is the best for them.
 Some people are more comfortable with the idea of the possible risk of hereditary VHL than others.
 Some people with VHL feel very worried and anxious about the risk of passing the mutation on.
 Meeting with a genetic counselor will help you understand all the options available to make the best decision for your family.
 There are different family planning options available to individuals who have VHL and are considering having children.
 Some of these options allow someone to have a child unaffected with VHL, and other options simply provide more information about a pregnancy.
 These options are choices, not a requirement.
 Many people choose to start a family without doing any genetic or prenatal testing.
 It is also important to consider that, at this time, there is no clear answer as to whether pregnancy, long term use of hormonal birth control, hormone replacement therapy, or high doses of hormones used for procedures like in vitro fertilization can promote tumor growth for women with VHL.

 How common is VHL?

-It is estimated that about one in 30,000 people has VHL.
-About 20% of people with VHL do not have any family history of the condition.
-They have a de novo (new) mutation in the VHL gene not present in their parents.
+It is estimated that about 1 in 30,000 people has VHL.
+About 10% of people with VHL do not have any family history of the condition.
+They have a de novo mutation, meaning a new mutation in the VHL gene not present in their parents.